 Don’t worry if you’ve never scuba dived before as you can book onto an introductory tour for beginners.

-In the evening, you can book onto a sunset cruise around the lagoon.
+In the evening, we booked onto a sunset cruise around the lagoon.
 These are super fun and should be on everyone’s Bora Bora itinerary.

-On one of these cruises, you’ll be taken around Bora Bora’s iconic lagoon where you can admire the views of the iconic Mount Otemanu.
+On the cruise, we were taken around Bora Bora’s lagoon where we got to admire the views of the iconic Mount Otemanu as the sun set.

-Watching the sunset here is a truly magical experience and something you’ll never forget.
+Watching the sunset here was truly magical, it felt like one of those once-in-a-lifetime moments that you know you’ll never forget.
 It’s probably one of the best sunsets I’ve ever seen in my life!

 I actually wrote a whole guide on things to do in Bora Bora at night for more ideas!